 As the company puts it in its press release, the new watch is powered by the well-known ETA 2893-2 automatic caliber.
-Quite popular among watchmaking brands of all sizes (starting from Muehle Glashuette and going up to such monsters as Breitling), the caliber is usually employed to create GMT watches that combine the normal 12-hour representation with a secondary hour hand that circles around a 24-hour scale.
+Popular among watchmaking brands of all sizes (starting from Muehle Glashuette and going up to such monsters as Breitling), the caliber is usually employed to create GMT watches that combine the normal 12-hour representation with a secondary hour hand that circles around a 24-hour scale.

 As you can see on the pictures, this model features only one hour hand, so it looks like the Airman 1953 Vintage simply has the normal hand amputated and substituted with the secondary one.
-However, as I have already noted, the watch doesn’t really lose its GMT functionality, since you still set a second time zone by rotating the notched brushed steel bezel that, too, comes with the same 24-hour scale.
+However, as I have already noted, the Airman 1953 doesn’t lose its GMT functionality, since you still set a second time zone by rotating the notched brushed steel bezel that, too, comes with the same 24-hour scale.

 To prevent the bezel from accidental rotation, the watch is equipped with a locking crown at 4 hours: unscrew it, set the bezel to desired time and then screw it back.
 That’s that easy.

-Compared to previous editions of the watch (like, say, the Airman Base 22 model), the new Airman 1953 Vintage features cleaner, easier to read dial that now features only a set of Arabic numerals on the chapter ring and a set of smaller numerals on the minute track.
+Compared to previous editions (like, say, the Airman Base 22 model), the new Airman 1953 Vintage features cleaner, easier to read dial that now features only a set of Arabic numerals on the chapter ring and a set of smaller numerals on the minute track.
 The AM/NOON/PM inscriptions still look superfluous here, but at least they visually balance the “GLYCINE AIRMAN” logo on the upper half of the dial.